Electrocute4u/Tsumiki/README.md

 *Here is a short FAQ with the most common questions one mostly asks about.*

 ### Main purpose of the Discord bot
-Milim aims for the "best" action bot on the discord bot market.
+Tsumiki aims for the "best" action bot on the discord bot market.
 And its main purpose is to produce anime action commands and have the most powerful and advanced mention system there is.

 ### Unique about the Mention System?
 It allows a user to go beyond that of what most bots offers to them with mentioning.
 A Discord ID or @Mention is fine as is, but it felt like a pain after a while.
 Therefore I coded my own system that allows one to find global discord users with ID, local users with username, nickname, descrimnator and more.